zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/services/oidc-provider.md

 In versions of the OIDC Provider above 2.0.0, the sub value was changed from an Autonumber to a UUID.

+## Deleting Expired Access Tokens

+The `CleanupOldCodes` deletes expired access tokens from the database.
+The scheduler interval is set to one hour, and you can adjust it in the **USE_ME** folder of the **OpenIDConnectProvider** module according to your requirements.
+For more information, see [Scheduled Events](/refguide/scheduled-events/).

 ## Troubleshooting

 ### Infinite Loop of Redirects